-Music Minor students will be expected to fulfill this degree requirement by performing a junior/senior recital, serving in a worship music leadership position (including not just participation in a worshipleading ensemble but choosing music, organizing rehearsals, coordinating with a pastor, and/or other music ministry skills), working in musical administration (music library work, etc.), administrating and teaching in a private music studio, or assisting the PHC Youth Music Academy (preparing music, assisting conductors, directing ensembles, leading sectionals, etc.).
-Other/additional internship/practicum opportunities may be considered by the Director of Music on a case by case basis.
+Music Minor students will be expected to fulfill this degree requirement by performing a junior/senior recital, serving in a worship music leadership position (including not just participation in a worshipleading ensemble but choosing music, organizing rehearsals, coordinating with a pastor, and/or other music ministry skills), working in musical administration (music library work, etc.), or administrating and teaching in a private music studio.
+Other/additional internship/ practicum opportunities may be considered by the Director of Music on a case by case basis.
 This course is graded on a pass/fail scale.
 This is a variable credit course.